Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: Abstract

 \section{Abstract}

-The high costs and risks involved in extensive environment interactions hinder the practical application of current online safe reinforcement learning (RL) methods.
-While offline safe RL addresses this by learning policies from static datasets, the performance therein is usually limited due to reliance on data quality and challenges with out-of-distribution (OOD) actions.
-Inspired by recent successes in offline-to-online (O2O) RL, it is crucial to explore whether offline safe RL can be leveraged to facilitate faster and safer online policy learning, a direction that has yet to be fully investigated.
-To fill this gap, we first demonstrate that naively applying existing O2O algorithms from standard RL would not work well in the safe RL setting due to two unique challenges: \emph{erroneous Q-estimations}, resulted from offline-online objective mismatch and offline cost sparsity, and \emph{Lagrangian mismatch}, resulted from difficulties in aligning Lagrange multipliers between offline and online policies.
-To address these challenges, we introduce \textbf{Marvel}, a novel framework for O2O safe RL, comprising two key components that work in concert: \emph{Value Pre-Alignment} to align the Q-functions with the underlying truth before online learning, and \emph{Adaptive PID Control} to effectively adjust the Lagrange multipliers during online finetuning.
-Extensive experiments demonstrate that Marvel significantly outperforms existing baselines in both reward maximization and safety constraint satisfaction.
-By introducing the first policy-finetuning based framework for O2O safe RL, which is compatible with many offline and online safe RL methods, our work has the great potential to advance the field towards more efficient and practical safe RL solutions.
-We provide the official code for Marvel on \href{https://github.com/CLIVERCHEN/Marvel-O2O_Safe_RL}{Github}.
+High costs and risks involved in extensive environmental interactions hinder the practical application of current online safe reinforcement learning (RL) methods.
+Inspired by recent successes in offline-to-online (O2O) RL, it is crucial to explore whether offline safe RL can be leveraged to facilitate faster and safer online learning, a direction that has yet to be fully investigated.
+To fill this gap, we first show that naively applying existing O2O algorithms from standard RL would not work well in safe RL due to two unique challenges: \emph{erroneous Q-estimations}, resulted from offline-online objective mismatch and offline cost sparsity, and \emph{Lagrangian mismatch}, resulted from difficulties in aligning Lagrange multipliers between offline and online policies.
+To address these challenges, we introduce \textbf{Marvel}, the first policy-finetuning based framework for O2O safe RL, comprising two key components that work in concert: \emph{Value Pre-Alignment} to align the learned Q-functions with the online objective before finetuning, and \emph{Adaptive PID Control} to effectively adjust the Lagrange multipliers during finetuning.
+Extensive experiments demonstrate the superior performance of Marvel over related baselines.